Do You Qualify for a Lawsuit?

 - Whether there may have been exposure to a product, chemical, medication, or dangerous condition

-- Whether the timing lines up with the issue being investigated
+- Whether the timing lines up with the issue being researched

 - Whether there are records, documents, or other information connected to what happened